Arsenate sulfate

-Arsenate sulfate refers to a class of inorganic compounds containing both arsenate (AsO_{4}^{3−}) and sulfate (SO_{4}^{2−}) anions, often found in mineral forms or as secondary products in geochemical and industrial processes.
+Arsenate sulfate refers to a class of inorganic compounds containing both arsenate (AsO4(3−)) and sulfate (SO4(2−)) anions, often found in mineral forms or as secondary products in geochemical and industrial processes.
 These compounds are typically associated with arsenic-rich environments, such as mine tailings, hydrothermal systems, and hypersaline lakes, where arsenic and sulfur coexist.
 Arsenate sulfates are of interest in mineralogy, environmental chemistry, and biogeochemistry due to their role in arsenic mobility, toxicity, and microbial interactions.
 A notable example is beudantite.

 Chemistry and structure

-Arsenate sulfates are mixed anion compounds that incorporate arsenate (AsO_{4}^{3−}) and sulfate (SO_{4}^{2−}) anions, coordinated with metal cations.
-The arsenate ion consists of a central arsenic atom (oxidation state +5) tetrahedrally coordinated with four oxygen atoms, carrying a -3 charge.
-The sulfate ion, similarly tetrahedral, has a sulfur atom (oxidation state +6) bonded to four oxygen atoms, with a -2 charge.
+Arsenate sulfates are mixed anion compounds that incorporate arsenate (AsO4(3−)) and sulfate (SO4(2−)) anions, coordinated with metal cations.
+The arsenate ion consists of a central arsenic atom (oxidation state +5) tetrahedrally coordinated with four oxygen atoms, carrying a −3 charge.
+The sulfate ion, similarly tetrahedral, has a sulfur atom (oxidation state +6) bonded to four oxygen atoms, with a −2 charge.
 In arsenate sulfates, these anions may form distinct structural units or substitute for each other due to their similar tetrahedral geometry and charge.
-For example, beudantite (PbFe_{3}(OH)_{6}(SO_{4})(AsO_{4})) exhibits a layered alunite-type structure.
-Solubility is low (Ksp ~10^{−20} to 10^{−30}), but acidic conditions (pH < 3) or microbial activity can mobilize arsenic.
-The compounds are stable under oxidizing conditions but may reduce to arsenite (As(III)) phases in anoxic environments.
+For example, beudantite, PbFe3(OH)6(SO4)(AsO4), exhibits a layered alunite-type structure.
+Solubility is low (K_{sp} ≈ 10^{−20} to 10^{−30}), but acidic conditions (pH < 3) or microbial activity can mobilize arsenic.
+The compounds are stable under oxidizing conditions but may reduce to arsenite (arsenic(III)) phases in anoxic environments.